erisemberg/CoV-immune/README.md

 sbatch map_qtl.sh
 ```

+*You must edit map_qtl.sh and set `hpc_dir` to the appropriate directory on your cluster.*

 or locally (runs in parallel using available CPUs):

 ```
 Rscript map_qtl.R
 ```

+This will create:
+1. Log file in `results/qtl_mapping/mapping_log.txt`
+2. QTL scan R objects in `results/qtl_mapping/modRDS`
+3. Permutation R objects in `results/qtl_mapping/permRDS`
+4. QTL scan plots in `figures/QTL_scans/`.

+*Note that due to permutation testing in combined QTL mapping, this is computationally intensive.
+With 1000 permutations, the set of analyses (stratified in control, SARS-CoV, and SARS-CoV-2, and combined) can take ~15 hours per trait.
+It will be much faster to run on an HPC cluster.*

 Summarize QTL mapping results and create Figure 3: